 Rhubarb and asparagus can still be harvested until June 21.
 After that, the plants need a break so that they can sprout strongly again next year.
 Rhubarb also contains a lot of oxalic acid in summer and becomes fibrous.
 It then no longer tastes as good and also increases the risk of kidney stones.
 However, it can be harvested and enjoyed without hesitation until June 21.

 You should harvestpeas at exactly the right time, as this is when they taste best.
 When the right time is depends on the type of pea you are growing: paler peas can be harvested from the end of May, pigeon peas and sugar snap peas from June.
 Marrowfat peas can be harvested as soon as you can recognize the peas inside through the pods.
 You shouldn't wait so long with sugar snap peas: harvest them while they are still completely flat, they are eaten together with the pod.
 As not all pods ripen at the same time, you can pick through the pea plants every few days until no more new pods are formed.
-You can read more about harvesting and preserving peas here.
+You can read more about Harvesting and Preserving Peas here.

 June is the last harvest for the first growing season of spinach.
 As spinach is a long-day plant, it soon begins to flower and is then no longer edible.
 During flowering, the nitrate concentration in the leaves increases, making the spinach taste very bitter.
 If you want to produce your own spinach seeds, you can harvest only the outer leaves and leave an inner ring.
 Otherwise, simply cut off the whole plant with a knife, leaving the roots in the soil.
-They contain saponins and therefore have a positive effect on soil life and are even said to promote the nutrient uptake of neighboring plants.
+They contain saponins and therefore have a positive effect on soil life and are even said to promote the nutrient uptake of companion plants.

 Swiss chard can be harvested from June.
 Here, too, you don't harvest the whole plant, but only cut off individual leaves from the outside inwards - as required.
 You can harvest chard again and again until the first frosts.
 Then you should remove all the leaves and cover the rhizomes with fleece, straw or fir branches.
 The next year, the chard will sprout again and can be harvested again until it flowers in summer.

-Some vegetable plants, such as tomatoes and cucumbers, have only really arrived in the bed in June and are starting to feel really good and come to life.
+Discover the Lexicon NowSome vegetable plants, such as tomatoes and cucumbers, have only really arrived in the bed in June and are starting to feel really good and come to life.
 Regular care is now important.
 You can find out what you need to bear in mind below.

 Pole tomatoes must be thinned out regularly in summer.
 This means that the side shoots that grow in the leaf axils of the main shoot must be removed.
 These shoots will not produce flowers in time to bear ripe fruit.
 It is therefore better to concentrate the plant's energy on the main shoot and the flowers and fruit growing on it.
 This is not necessary with vine tomatoes for the balcony.
 These have so-called determinate growth, which means that they stop growing at a certain height and produce fruit.